lorenzovan/Transition-risk---computational-model/README.md

 In each step, every portfolio exposure is associated with a fossil, renewable, or mixed technology mix (guided by max_percentages and max_subsectors_per_sector variables), as per CPRS mapping.

 The transition risk portfolio loss for each simulation is subsequently defined by aggregating the individual transition risk losses of all exposures, which are computed according to the Monasterolo & Battiston climate valuation framework.

+**The final model, detailed methodology, and obtained results are described in the uploaded PDF document.**

 The core of the analysis and simulation is contained within the **Jupyter Notebook**.
 ---